annabebbington/30274Final-Exploring-Agriculture-and-Drought-using-GEE/README.md

 This Google Earth Engine tutorial uses two raster datasets to identify agricultural areas in the continental US that are vulnerable to drought.
 This analysis uses cropland data to identify cropland that is rainfed (vs. irrigated), and a drought index to identify areas that are experiencing dry or drought conditions.

+### Objectives
+This tutorial is designed to explore basic Google Earth Engine techniques to manipulate data, create new data layers, and combine datasets for analysis.
+For people interested in questions of the vulnerability of agriculture to climate and weather, this tutorial can also be used to explore geographic areas of agricultural vulnerabilty in the continental US.
+The code in this tutorial focuses on the 2012 drought that devastated Midwestern harvests, and centers on the Upper Midwest, however many features of this code are easily adaptable to other areas of the US, different scales of analysis, and different time periods to fit the users interest.

 ### The Data

 The [GFSAD dataset](https://developers.google.com/earth-engine/datasets/catalog/USGS_GFSAD1000_V1)  from the Global Food-Security Suppport Analysis Data Project maps where global cropland is rainfed or irrigated.